 Airborne Contaminant

-A contaminant in the form of a fume, mist, gas, vapour or dust, and includes microorganisms.
+A contaminant in the form of a fume, mist, gas, vapour, or dust includes microorganisms.

 Breathing zone

-A hemisphere of 300 mm radius extending in front of a person’s face and measured from the midpoint of an imaginary line joining the ears.
+A hemisphere of a 300 mm radius extending in front of a person's face is measured from the midpoint of an imaginary line joining the ears.

 Represents the concentration of a particular hazard that must not be exceeded.